 Public Policy Peer Community

 Policy Listserv (email@example.com)- You must be a member of the Forum & this Peer Community to post to this list.

-- In-person meeting at Forum's Annual Conference
+- Meet in-person at the Forum's Annual Conference

 Interested in joining this Peer Community?
 Submit your email address on the form at the bottom of the Our Networks page.

 Forum Staff Lead: Matthew L. Evans, Director of Public Policy, firstname.lastname@example.org

 Lauren is responsible for all communications, grantwriting, and advocacy/public policy efforts for Funders Together.
 She has gained experience in both the not-for-profit and private sectors focusing mainly on public relations, social media, and community outreach.
 Previously, she held the position of Communications Leader for a not-for-profit healthcare organization focused on payment reform and price and quality transparency.
 Lauren is passionate about advocating and using influence to bring about awareness and social change around reproductive rights, infertility, and family planning.
 Lauren has a Bachelor of Arts in Communications and Public Relations from Eastern Illinois University.

 While she lives in North Carolina, Lauren is a native Midwesterner from Illinois and stays true to her roots by keeping up with her Chicago sports teams.
 She loves to run and enjoy the beach with her family.